 Peter’s professional qualifications include a Bachelor of Engineering, Master of Environmental Studies, Postgraduate Diploma of Management and Corporate Director’s Diploma.
 His major awards include being named in the ‘Top 100 Most Influential Engineers in Australia’ by Engineers Australia in 2014 and 2015, and ‘Professional Engineer of the Year’ by the Newcastle Division of Engineers Australia in 2009.
 As a leader in community education, Peter established the ‘Water For Life’ program for South East Queensland.

-Robert has 25+ years’ experience in the NSW public health system managing delivery of health services, undertaking procurement and management of assets, goods and services for NSW public hospitals.
+Robert has served on the LGP Board since 2018.
+He has 25+ years’ experience in the NSW public health system managing delivery of health services, undertaking procurement and management of assets, goods and services for NSW public hospitals.
 He was Director of Clinical Operations and Director of Finance and Commercial Services in a number of NSW Health entities, and also held senior policy positions in the NSW Ministry of Health.
-Robert is currently a Board Director of Arthritis and Osteoporosis NSW and LiveBetter Pty Ltd, an independent member of the Audit and Risk Committees at Blacktown City Council and Nepean Blue Mountains Local Health District, as well as a member of the NSW Medical Council and the NSW Board of Psychology of Australia.
+Robert is currently a Board Director of Nepean Blue Mountains Local Health District, NSW Board of Psychology of Australia and LiveBetter Pty Ltd. He is also a NSW Government Trustee for the Responsible Gambling Fund, and a member of the NSW Medical Council.
+He acts as Independent Chair of Audit and Risk Management Committee for a number of NSW Government agencies.
+Robert also serves as an independent member of the Audit and Risk Committees at Blacktown City Council, Willoughby City Council and Blue Mountain City Council.

 Robert’s professional qualifications include a Bachelor of Economics, Master of Commerce, Fellow of Certified Practising Accountants and Graduate Member of the Australian Institute of Company Directors.
 In the Australia Day 2018 Honours List, Robert received a Public Service Medal (PSM) in recognition of his financial management contributions to the NSW public hospital system.